Field Trips and Outreach

 Grades 1 to 4 - Science and Technology

-Roll up your sleeves, it’s time to get to work outside as we dig into the natural world relationships that our planet relies on!
-While students are here they will explore plant parts and needs, identify plants; learn about plant medicines; use mini-microscopes to examine healthy soils; tend to the vermiculture box, and more!
+It’s time to dig into the natural world and examine the relationships that our planet relies on!
+While students are here they will explore plant medicines; identify plants; use mini-microscopes to examine healthy soils; tend to the vermiculture box, discuss climate change and more!

 Understanding Life Systems, Understanding Matter and Energy, Understanding Earth and Space Systems